 Design and firing mechanism

-Colt 2000, as originally produced, had a steel slide and polymer frame, though latterly the frame has also been made of steel.
-The barrel fits loosely in the slide and is locked to it by lugs on the chamber end which engage in recesses on the inner surface of the slide.
+Colt 2000, as initially produced, had a steel slide and polymer frame, though latterly the frame has also been made of steel.
+The barrel fits loosely in the slide and is locked to it by lugs on the chamber end, which engage in recesses on the inner surface of the slide.
 The barrel also has a lower lug which engages in a ‘cam block’ which rests in the frame.

 One of the advantages of this design is that a proportion of the recoil force is passed, via the bottom lug, to the cam block and then spread over a much greater area of the frame than is usually the case.
 This produces a much smaller amount of ‘felt recoil’ for the shooter, and consequently, the Colt 2000 pistol is more easily brought back to the aim after a shot.